-However, the 2011 NIV (this is the revision I refer to as NIV in this article) is a translation of their corrupt Greek text and should be respected by those who use the same Greek text, not feared and hypocritically vilified by them.
-The NIV is a bad translation as can be seen by its many omissions, additions, and changes in the text and many books have been written to demonstrate this.
-But it is not guilty of “feminising” the text.
+However, the 2011 NIV (this is the revision I refer to as NIV in this article) is a faithful translation of the accepted critical Greek text and should be respected by those who use the same Greek text, not feared and hypocritically vilified by them.
+Call the NIV a bad translation, if you must, but it is not guilty of “feminising” the text.

 There are several very clear passages in the New Testament concerning the role and place of women in the home and in the church, and they are satisfactorily translated in the NIV (e.g. 1 Tim 2:11-14; 1 Cor 14:34-35, 37; Eph 5:22-24; 1 Pet 3:1-6; and1 Cor 11:3).
 One can see that they are translated in line with other versions accepted by all Protestant Christians, including the Religious Right.
 This alone should demonstrate that the translation committee and publisher of the NIV and all its revisions are not trying “to water down or omit details of meaning that modern culture finds offensive”.
 This statement is itself offensive.

 Where is the attack on male headship in these fundamental passages?
 It is these passages, and others, which must be changed if one wants to change the view that women are to submit to men both in the church and in the home.
 Any reasonable and unbiased person would see that the gender-inclusive language in the NIV, in the light of these clear passages, would accept that the NIV is not corrupting Scripture and opening the way for the destruction of churches and families; and that the translators had good reason for translating them the way they did.
 Has it not occurred to any of the NIV’s detractors that the reason the translators translated the “offending” words as they did is because that is what the Greek means?